CTOR-Labs/CTOR-Labs/README.md

 CTOR is the first experimental platform designed specifically to study this phenomenon.

-📁 Repository Structure
-The full structure of the CTOR ecosystem is documented here: docs/RepositoryStructure.md

 Current Prototypes (as of March 27)
 MVP / Claude:
 https://luminous-marzipan-e6de40.netlify.app/